 ANTH 316 Anthropology of Tourism (3) Anthropological perspectives on the subject of the global phenomenon of tourism.
 Includes issues of cultural performance, identity, and commoditization.
 Open to nonmajors.
 DS

-ANTH 323 Pacific Island Archaeology (3) Origins of Pacific peoples; chronology of settlement; sequences of culture in Australia, Melanesia, Micronesia, and Polynesia.
-Pre: sophomore standing or consent.
+ANTH 323 Pacific Islands Archaeology (3) Origins of Pacific peoples; chronology of settlement; sequences of culture in Australia, Melanesia, Micronesia, and Polynesia.
+Pre: 210 or consent.
 DH

 ANTH 325 Origins of Cities (3) Combined lecture/discussion on the emergence and development of ancient cities in comparative perspective and the dynamics of (pre)modern urban life.
 Examples are drawn from the Near East, Mediterranean, Africa, India, China, and the Americas.
 A-F only.
 Pre: 322 (or concurrent), SOC 301 (or concurrent), GEOG 421 (or concurrent), or consent.
 (Alt. years) DS